10 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 You can also use it to pull the audio from your video into MP3 format if you want to give your replay viewers another way to consume your content.

-To start recording marketing webinars, make sure you simply download the screen recorder software.
+To start recording marketing webinars, simply download the screen recorder software.
 Record a webinar through a portion of your screen and edit it with annotations, zooming, panning, or other simple effects.
 It’s that simple to have a recorded webinar.

 The last screen webinar recorder tool we suggest using as a great webinar recording software is Google Hangouts.
 It used to be great because it was free webinar recording software.
 Sadly, it’s no longer available since Google gave it the ax.
 RIP!